Indore tops list of 10 cleanest cities in India as per govt survey, check it out

 The results of the 7th edition of the Swachh Survekshan Awards were announced on Saturday.
 President Droupadi Murmu presented the awards at Talkatora Stadium in the national capital.
 Union minister Hardeep Singh Puri was also present.

-Chhattisgarh got the second prize under the category of 'Best Performing State' in Swachh Survekshan.
+Chhattisgarh got second in the category of 'Best Performing State' in Swachh Survekshan.
 Chhattisgarh's urban administration & labour minister Shiv Kumar Dahariya received the award at the event.

 Addressing on the occasion, Puri said, "The cleanliness drive (Swachh Bharat Mission) that started 8 years ago as a govt initiative is a mass movement today.
 Swachhata Survekshan today is the largest sanitation survey in the world, in 2016 it was started as a pilot project in 73 cities & now in 2022 more than 4,355 cities have taken part in it."